EMF (band): Reunion and second hiatus (2001–2006)

-Second reunion (2007–2009)
+Second reunion and third hiatus (2007–2009)

-In 2007, the band announced they would be reforming to play a one-off gig at the Scala in King's Cross, London, on 18 December.
+In 2007 the band reformed to play a one-off gig at the Scala in King's Cross, London, on 18 December.
 The place of Foley was taken by Richard March, formerly of Pop Will Eat Itself and Bentley Rhythm Ace.

-In 2008, EMF played the Portsmouth Festival on 9 October, and supported Carter USM at Birmingham Academy and London's Brixton Academy in November that year.
+In 2008 EMF played the Portsmouth Festival on 9 October and supported Carter USM at Birmingham Academy and London's Brixton Academy in November that year.

-In May 2009, EMF announced that due to personal issues, the band would not be doing any more shows in the near future, thus ending their second reunion.
+In May 2009 EMF announced that due to personal issues, the band would not be doing any more shows in the near future, thus ending their second reunion.

-2012 and beyond
+Third reunion (2012–2019)

 In 2012, they reformed to play at the inaugural festival Lakefest in Tewkesbury, alongside Levellers and Dodgy, on 18 and 19 May.
 The band welcomed new bassist Stevey Marsh during this show.
-For the first time they performed every track from the album Schubert Dip in order to coincide with the 21st anniversary re-release.
+For the first time, they performed every track from the album Schubert Dip in order to coincide with the 21st anniversary re-release.
 The band headlined at the Westbury Festival on 25 August 2012.

-In December 2012, the band played 'Schubert Dip' and 'Stigma' from start to finish at the Gloucester Guildhall.
-The show was recorded and sold as a live Blu-ray/DVD titled "Long Live the New Flesh."
+In December 2012 the band played Schubert Dip and Stigma from start to finish at the Gloucester Guildhall.
+The show was recorded and sold as a live Blu-ray/DVD titled Videodrome: Long Live the New Flesh.

-On October 1, 2016, the band headlined Indie Daze in London.
+On 1 October 2016 the band headlined Indie Daze in London.

+From Us To You, Go Go Sapiens and The Beauty and the Chaos (2020–present)
-In 2020, the band successfully crowdfunded a career-spanning vinyl boxset titled 'From Us to You.'
-It contained all the full-length albums remastered, and a 4th vinyl containing unreleased demos and fan favorite non-album tracks.

-In February 2022, the band announced an all-new material album, titled Go Go Sapiens that was released 1 April 2022.
+In 2020, the band released a career-spanning vinyl box set titled From Us to You.
+It contained all of the albums remastered, and a fourth disc containing previously unreleased demos and non-album tracks.
+On 1 April 2022, the band released an album of original material, titled Go Go Sapiens.
 Its first single, "Sister Sandinista", was released 1 March 2022.
-They also had a short UK tour in early April 2022.
+They also embarked on a short UK tour in early April 2022.

+In January 2024, The Beauty and the Chaos, the band’s fifth studio album, produced with their long time collaborator Ralph Jezzard.
+The first single, "Hello People" features Stephen Fry.
+They continued touring including a co-headline tour with Jesus Jones and dates in the US in June 2025 with Spacehog and Ecce Shnak.

+On 25 August 2025, the BBC released EMF - The Unbelievable Journey, a radio special recorded by Steve Knibbs, documenting the band's early years.